alexandershov/goslow/README.md

 ## Why?
-There comes a time in life when you need to test how your application handles slow/buggy external API responses.
-As long as you can easily configure API server domain name, goslow'll help you.
+Sometimes you need to test how your application handles slow/buggy external APIs.
+If you can easily configure API server domain name, then goslow'll help you.

 ## Quick start
-Let's say you're developing an application against the Facebook graph API and you want to see what happens when endpoint *graph.facebook.com/me* starts to respond in 10 seconds.
+Let's say you're developing an application against the Facebook graph API and you want to see what happens when the endpoint *graph.facebook.com/me* starts to respond in 10 seconds.

 Just configure your app to make requests to *10.goslow.link* instead of *graph.facebook.com* and you're set: